Howard Hinton (art patron): Lifestyle and involvement with arts

 Immediately after migrating to Australia in 1890 Hinton made friends with artists including Julian Ashton, Livingston Hopkins, Tom Roberts, Albert Henry Fullwood, Vic Mann and Arthur Streeton.
 He was a frequent visitor to and sometime inhabitant of several of the artists' camps set up on the foreshores of Sydney harbour, and began buying paintings.
 His art purchasing was predominantly based in Sydney, on Sydney exhibitions, galleries and studios.

 He boarded with the Sabiel family at Glenmire in Stanley Street in nearby Balmoral for ten years.
 Following his two years trading in Asia, he returned to Glenmire then lived with the Sabiels at other addresses on Sydney's north shore for most of the next fifteen years.
 In 1919 Hinton and the Sabiels took rooms for a period in Hazelhurst, an upmarket boarding house in Murdoch Street Cremorne, and in 1920 Hinton became a permanent boarder there, living the life of a bachelor in a serviced room till his death in 1948.
 Laundry, starched shirts and meals were provided with his board.
 He ate a traditional breakfast, dressed for a three-course dinner – sometimes with invited guests – and usually took lunch in town, often at the Millions Club in Rowe Street which still exists as The Sydney Club.
 He frequently wore spats and always carried a walking stick.
 He was quiet, courteous and self-effacing, but also exceedingly generous, giving paintings to friends and presents to Hazelhurst staff, all of whom he remembered in his will.

 Besides diarising his travels, Hinton was an active correspondent and dabbled in occasional verse, both with humour and gentle wit.
 He was a firm Anglican and a loyalist.
 At the time of World War I he was twice refused enlistment in the AIF because of his poor eyesight.
 However, he "gave freely of his money during this war and also in World War II when he divided his funds on the strict basis of a quarter for buying paintings from needy young artists and three quarters for the R.A.A.F. and A.I.F.
-Comfort Funds."
+Comforts Funds."
 He rarely spoke of his charitable works but examples are known, from helping unemployed youths to buying beds for a youth hostel in Narrabeen, and buying paintings from artists struggling in the Great Depression.